Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Provable scalability guarantees and discussion

 We prove this claim by induction on $k$, the number of slots.
 Suppose it holds for some $k-1$ slots, and focus on the $k$-th slot.
 Consider all rounds in which a greedy ranking is chosen for the upper slots but not for the $k$-th slot.
 In each such round, the $k$-th slot replica of anytime-\contextualZooming{} incurs contextual regret at least $\delta_k$, for some instance-specific constant $\delta_k>0$.
 Thus, with high probability there can be at most $R_k(t)/\delta_k$ such rounds, where $R_k(t)=o(t)$ is an upper bound on contextual regret for slot $k$.
 Thus, one can take $f_k(t) = f_{k-1}(t) + R_k(t)/\delta_k$. } \end{proof}

 \OMIT{Since \#documents is finite, by induction on $k$ we can prove that in all but $o(T)$ rounds we have a greedy ranking.}

-\begin{remark} Theorem~\ref{thm:convergence} is about the ``metric-less" setting from~\cite{RBA-icml08}.
-It easily extends to the ``ranked" version of any bandit algorithm whose contextual regret is sublinear with high probability. \end{remark}
+Theorem~\ref{thm:convergence} is about the ``metric-less" setting from~\cite{RBA-icml08}.
+It easily extends to the ``ranked" version of any bandit algorithm whose contextual regret is sublinear with high probability.

-\begin{discussion} It is an open question whether (and under which assumptions) Theorem~\ref{thm:convergence} can be extended to the ``ranked" versions of non-contextual bandit algorithms such as \naiveUCB.
+It is an open question whether (and under which assumptions) Theorem~\ref{thm:convergence} can be extended to the ``ranked" versions of non-contextual bandit algorithms such as \naiveUCB.
 One assumption that appears essential is the uniqueness of the greedy ranking.
-To see that multiple greedy rankings may cause problems for ranked non-contextual algorithms, consider a simple example: \begin{itemize} \item There are two slots and three documents $x_1, x_2, x_3$ such that $\mu = (\tfrac12, \tfrac12, \tfrac13)$ and the relevance of each arm is independent of that of the other arms.\footnote{To make it more challenging for an algorithm, each document $x_j$ can stand for a disjoint \emph{subset} $X_j$ of documents with highly correlated payoffs.
-Further, some documents in $X_j$ can be far apart in the metric space.} \end{itemize} An optimal ranking for this example is a greedy ranking that puts $x_1$ and $x_2$ in the two slots, achieving aggregate click probability $\tfrac34$.
+To see that multiple greedy rankings may cause problems for ranked non-contextual algorithms, consider a simple example: \begin{itemize} \item There are two slots and three documents $x_1, x_2, x_3$ such that $\mu = (\tfrac12, \tfrac12, \tfrac13)$ and the relevance of each arm is independent of that of the other arms.\footnote{Here documents $x_1, x_2, x_3$ can stand for disjoint \emph{subsets} of documents with highly correlated payoffs.
+Documents within a given subset can lie far from one another in the metric space.} \end{itemize} An optimal ranking for this example is a greedy ranking that puts $x_1$ and $x_2$ in the two slots, achieving aggregate click probability $\tfrac34$.
 According to our intuition, a ``reasonable" ranked non-contextual algorithm will behave as follows.
 The slot $1$ algorithm will alternate between $x_1$ and $x_2$, each with frequency $\to\tfrac12$.
 Since the slot-$2$ algorithm is oblivious to the slot $1$ selection, it will observe averages that converge over time to $(\tfrac14, \tfrac14, \tfrac13)$,\footnote{\hlc{5}{Suppose $x_j$, $j\in \{1,2\}$ is chosen in slot $1$.
 Then, letting $S=\{x_j\}$, $\mu(x_1|Z_S)$ equals $0$ if $j=1$ and $\tfrac12$ otherwise (which averages to $\tfrac14$), whereas $\mu(x_3|Z_S) = \tfrac13$.}} so it will select document $x_3$ with frequency $\to 1$.
-Therefore frequency $\to 1$ the ranked algorithm will alternate between $(x,z)$ or $(y,z)$, each of which has aggregate click probability $\tfrac23$. \end{discussion}
+Therefore frequency $\to 1$ the ranked algorithm will alternate between $(x,z)$ or $(y,z)$, each of which has aggregate click probability $\tfrac23$.

-\OMIT{ Say a multi-slot bandit algorithm is \emph{greedy-optimal} if its performance (time-averaged expected number of clicks) converges to that of some greedy ranking.
-Then:

-\begin{lemma} $\rankedContextualZooming$ is greedy-optimal.
-Assuming a unique greedy ranking, {\tt RankedBandit} is greedy-optimal whenever {\tt Bandit} has sublinear regret $R(T) = o(T)$ in the stochastic MAB setting.\footnote{Proof outline: Since the number of arms is finite, by induction on $k$ we can prove that for a large enough time $T$, in all but $o(T)$ rounds we have a greedy allocation.} \end{lemma}